-Students who wish to receive credit for pre-pharmacy coursework completed at a college of university located outside the United States must secure the services of a credential evaluation service, who will forward a detailed course-by-course evaluation to the Roosevelt University College of Pharmacy.
+Students who wish to receive credit for pre-pharmacy coursework completed at a college of university located outside the United States must secure the services of a credential evaluation service, who will forward a detailed course-by-course evaluation to the Roosevelt University Pharmacy program.
 The credential service recognized by Roosevelt University include:

 - World Education Services (WES) – 212-966-6311; FAX – 212-739-6100; web: www.wes.org, or email email@example.com